 Miami Intersection Accident Attorneys

-Florida roadways, and more specifically those in Miami-Dade county are ranked as some of America’s most dangerous.
+Roadways in Florida and, specifically, Miami-Dade County are ranked as some of America’s most dangerous.
 While car accidents can happen anytime, intersection collisions can result in significant personal injuries.
-In fact, next to head on collisions, intersection collisions are the second most serious.
+In fact, next to head-on collisions, intersection crashes are the second most serious.
 To that end, statistics show that certain accidents pose a far greater risk of injury.

 For example, intersections are frequently noted as some of the most dangerous roadway locations.
-According to one recent study, it was reported that in a single year, throughout the nation approximately 900 people were killed and 168,000 others were injured as a result of car accidents involving a vehicle running a red light at an intersection.
+According to one recent study, it was reported that in a single year, approximately 900 people were killed throughout the nation and 168,000 others were injured as a result of car accidents involving vehicles running red lights at intersections.
 Given the large number of distracted drivers, that number is sure to increase.

 Intersection Accidents Fault